Crushed marble, ores & pigments

 About the Artist

-Adam Arbeid is a British artist working from his studio in Brighton, UK.
+Adam Arbeid is a British artist working from his art studio in Brighton, UK.
 Arbeid comes from a rich lineage of artistic ancestors, which includes celebrated ceramicists, writers and film directors.
 Building on his aptitude for traditional art disciplines, Arbied has pioneered a new experimental crushed-marble fresco technique and is considered a leading artist in this field.